 - Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
-No routine coliform positive samples were collected in 2016. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, that may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities.
+No routine coliform positive samples were collected in 2018. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, that may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the USEPA and the state Department of Public Health (Department) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Department regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. EPA and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

-Tables 1, 2, 3, and 4 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
+Tables 1, 2, 3, 4, 5, and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-The Department allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.
+Any violation of an AL, MCL, MRDL, or TT is asterisked.
+Additional information regarding the violation is provided later in this report.

-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF LEAD AND COPPER Lead and Copper (to be completed only if there was a detection of lead or copper in the last sample set) Year Sampled No. of samples collected 90 th percentile level detected No. sites exceeding AL AL PHG (MCLG) Typical Source of Contaminant Lead (ppb) 2017 5 0 0 15 2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits Copper (ppm) 2017 5 1.2 1 1.3 0.17 Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives TABLE 2 - SAMPLING RESULTS FOR SODIUM AND HARDNESS Chemical or Constituent (an reporting units) Sample Date Level Detected Range of Detection s MCL PHG (MCLG) Typical Source of Contaminant Sodium (ppm) 10/01/14 4.6 mg/l N/A none none Generally found in ground & surface water Hardness (ppm) 10/01/14 19 mg/l 18-42 none none Generally found in ground & surface water
+TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF LEAD AND COPPER Lead and Copper (to be completed only if there was a detection of lead or copper in the last sample set) Year Sampled No. of samples collected 90 th percentile level detected No. sites exceeding AL AL PHG (MCLG) Typical Source of Contaminant Lead (ppb) 2017 5 0 0 15 2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits Copper (ppm) 2017 5 1.2 1 1.3 0.17 Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives TABLE 2 - SAMPLING G RESULTS FOR SC DIUM AN D HARDNESS Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detection s MCL PHG (MCLG) Typical Source of Contaminant Sodium (ppm) 10/01/14 4.6 mg/l N/A none none Generally found in ground & surface water Hardness (ppm) 10/01/14 19 mg/l 18-42 none none Generally found in ground & surface water